Personnel in 2017

 One of the essential elements of the Wärtsilä People Strategy is to embrace and develop a culture of high performance and performance excellence throughout the organisation.
-Coaching to achieve better performance through smart target setting and continuous, real-time, feedback is at the core of succeeding in these efforts.
+Coaching to achieve better performance through smart target setting together with continuous and real-time feedback is a vital element.

-The performance management process supports Wärtsilä in reaching its business targets by translating business strategies into team and individual objectives.
+The well managed performance management process supports Wärtsilä in reaching its business targets by translating business strategies into team and individual objectives.
 Each Wärtsilä employee needs to know and understand Wärtsilä's business strategies and their goals.
 More importantly, everyone needs to know the main targets set for their own units, and the target areas related to their own work.
 More focus has been put on the quality and impact of the process by emphasising the importance of continuous feedback, expected behaviours, and opportunities for personal growth.

-The positive trend in development discussion compliance has continued.
-The global coverage of the annual development discussions was 96.2%.
+The good coverage of development discussions has continued.
+The global coverage of the annual development discussions was 96.4%.
 As a part of the performance management process, each employee receives performance feedback and an evaluation based on their overall job performance, as well as a personal development plan for the future.
 Overall performance evaluation is one of the considerations in compensation decisions, and is in line with the principle of performance-based rewarding.

 Learning and development

-Wärtsilä continued its leadership development activities in many areas.
+In 2017, Wärtsilä continued its leadership development activities in many areas.
 New learning solutions for line managers have been developed to support them in their people management and leadership roles.
-The annual executive development programme (LLP) was held in November, and six other global leadership development programmes for senior managers were held during 2016.
+The annual executive development programme (LLP) was held in November, and six other global leadership development programmes for senior managers were held during the year.